-If an accusation is made against a worker (whether a volunteer or paid member of staff) whilst following the procedure outlined above, the Safeguarding Coordinator will liaise with a Local Authority Designated Officer (LADO).
-The safeguarding coordinator may also find it necessary to contact or liaise with the DBS if the situation is that the nature of concern leads you to end the employment of the worker or volunteer or would have made this decision in circumstances where they have left voluntarily.
+If an accusation is made against a worker (whether a volunteer or paid member of staff) whilst following the procedure outlined above, the Designated Safeguarding Lead will liaise with a Local Authority Designated Officer (LADO).
+The Designated Safeguarding Lead may also find it necessary to contact or liaise with the DBS if the situation is that the nature of concern leads you to end the employment of the worker or volunteer or would have made this decision in circumstances where they have left voluntarily.